hu-macsy/simexpal/docs/builds.rst

 Builds
 ======

+You might want to take a look at the following pages before exploring automated builds:

+- :ref:`QuickStart`
+- :ref:`AtVariables`

 To ensure reproducibility of experiments, it is possible to let simexpal pull programs from a VCS (currently only Git is supported) and build them automatically.
 To achieve this, we need to specify a ``builds`` and ``revisions`` stanza in the ``experiments.yml``.